 How Do I Protect My Toddler Online?

-Parents have a critical role in ensuring their toddler is safe when accessing the internet.
+Parents and early childhood educators have a critical role in ensuring their toddler is safe when accessing the internet.
 Here are some tips to help you navigate internet safety with your toddler:

 • Go online together or make sure you are nearby when your toddler is online.
 This ensures you see what your child is seeing and can act quickly if something comes up that is upsetting or inappropriate.
 You are also ideally placed to teach and model responsible internet use